netxms/netxms-doc/admin/event-processing.rst

      - Value returned by script.
 You should specify name of the script from script library.
    * - ``%{name}``
      - Value of custom attribute.
+   * - ``%{name:default_value}``
+     - Value of custom attribute.
+If such custom attribute does not exists on a particular node, default_value is taken.
+If custom attribute exists, but has empty value, this empty value is taken (if this macro is used somewhere, where it's value is converted to numeric value - e.g. as threshold value for a numeric DCI - then empty value will be converted to 0).
    * - ``%<name>``
      - Event's parameter with given name.
    * - ``%1`` - ``%99``